AdamJonR/dialects/README.md

 Dialects
 ========

-A recursive-descent parser for Domain Specific Languages (DSLs) that is implemented using Go and facilitates parsing through use of Parsing Expression Grammars (PEGs).
+Dialects is a recursive-descent parser for Domain Specific Languages (DSLs) that is implemented using Go and facilitates parsing through use of Parsing Expression Grammars (PEGs).

 Motivation
 ----------